MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 ### Security

-Security provides assuradnces against deliberate attacks and the abuse of your valuable data and systems.
+Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

-For this use case, we need to consider how to secure the data at rest ( that is, the data stored in Azure Data Lake Storage Gen 2, Azure SQL Database and Azure Databricks ) and data in transit between them.
+For this use case, we need to consider how to secure the data at rest (that is, the data stored in Azure Data Lake Storage Gen 2, Azure SQL Database and Azure Databricks) and data in transit between them.

 For Azure Data Lake Storage Gen 2:
 * Azure Storage service-side encryption (SSE)'s been enabled to protect the data at rest